CADS – Counselling Services

 Who We Are

 CADS Counselling services provides a comprehensive range of alcohol and drug psychoeducation groups designed to support individuals at various stages of their recovery journey.
-These groups offer a safe, inclusive space to explore the impacts of substance use, build insight, and develop practical strategies for change.
-Facilitated by experienced Alcohol and Drug clinicians, our programs are grounded in evidence-based approaches and tailored to meet the diverse needs of our community.
+Our groups offer a safe, inclusive space to explore the impacts of substance use, build insight, and develop practical strategies for change.
+Facilitated by experienced Alcohol and Drug clinicians, our programmes are grounded in evidence-based approaches and tailored to meet the diverse needs of our community.

 Our service is underpinned by a harm reduction philosophy, recognising that recovery is not a one-size-fits-all process.
 We aim to reduce the negative consequences of substance use by promoting informed decision-making, safer practices, and improved wellbeing—regardless of where someone is on their journey.
 We respect individual autonomy and work collaboratively to support realistic, meaningful goals that enhance quality of life.